fieldtrip/website/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip.md

 # Which datasets are used in the documentation and where are they used?

-The FieldTrip website and ftp server include a variety of datasets.
-Some of these are used in the [tutorials](/tutorial), while others are used in [example MATLAB scripts](/example).
+The FieldTrip website and ftp server include a variety of datasets. some of these are used in the [tutorials](/tutorial), while others are used in [example MATLAB scripts](/example).
 All of these datasets were recorded from humans, unless otherwise specified.

 In this [frequently asked question](/faq/open_data) you can find links to other open access datasets.